Connect with others who understand.

 • Hypertension (high blood pressure)

-• Excessive face and body hair growth
+• Increased facial hair and body hair growth

 • High blood sugar